xavicolomer/amazon-product-list/README.md

 # Amazon product JSON list

-A python script that generates a list of articles based on a keyword, and optionally can download the associated images.
+A python script that generates a list of articles based on a keyword, and optionally can download the associated images. **Due to file system structure the example might work only on OSX and Linux systems, although it should really easy to adapt to Windows.**

 ### How to use